lemieux-lab/bidra_robustness/README.md

 ### Figures
 Figures are outputed in `_generated_figures` and illustrate results obtained from the compound characterization and the correlation analysis.

+## SAR Analysis
+The analysis of the IRIC dataset is stand-alone and is designed to be run within the `iric_dataset` directory.

 ## Arborescence

 ```